fentouxungui/SelfMadeScripts/README.md

 **using**

-Before using, pleas change the Rscript PATH is shebang: `` which Rscript``.
+Before using, pleas change the Rscript PATH in shebang: `` which Rscript``.

 ``` sh
 ./chipseeker.r -p xxx.narrowPeak \